Scholar Living

 Sponsoring J-1 Exchange Visitors

-The J-1 immigration status is designated for individuals coming temporarily to the U.S. to exchange knowledge and skills.
+J-1 scholar immigration status is designated for individuals coming temporarily to the U.S. to exchange knowledge and skills.
 J-1 Exchange Visitors (EVs) fall into many categories.
-WashU has been approved by the U.S. Department of State (DOS) to serve as a visa sponsor for these individuals.
-The J-1 Exchange Visitor program was developed to implement […]
+The U.S. Department of State (DOS) approved WashU to serve as a visa sponsor for these individuals.
+The J-1 Exchange Visitor program was developed to implement the Mutual Educational […]